nadizak/avrae_aliases/Server Commands/README.md

 	`!convert number (c | f | mph | kph)`

 **newchar** - `!newchar`
     Rolls a new character just like the !randchar command.
 Prints out whether or not the stat line is valid.

-**newchar2** - `!newchar2`
-    Rolls a new character but uses the new validity rules.
+Uses the new rolling rolls from 28 May 2018.